-In 2013 both Drummond/North Elmsley (D/NE) and Tay Valley Township had Discretionary Septic Re-inspection Programs in place.
+Both Drummond/North Elmsley (D/NE) and Tay Valley Township now have a Mandatory Septic Re-inspection Programs in place for Otty Lake.
 The municipalities have the authority to require a re-inspection take place on systems older than nine years.
 Once all the systems are inspected, they will be reinspected on a ten year cycle.

 Both townships started out with voluntary septic reinspection programs.
 Tay Valley started with a pilot reinspection program on Christie Lake in 2000, which was expanded to a voluntary reinspection program for all lakes in their jurisdiction.
 In 2012 a pilot mandatory inspection program was initiated for Otty and six other lakes.

 Drummond/North Elmsley (D/NE) Township and the Leeds, Grenville and Lanark Health Unit established a voluntary septic re-inspection program for Otty Lake shoreline properties in 2008.
 In 2009, the Mississippi Rideau Septic System Office began to conduct the D/NE re-inspections.
 The D/NE Township Septic System Re-inspection Program became mandatory in 2012.
 The last round of Reinspections on Otty Lake was in 2019, when 30 properties were inspected.

 What We Have Done and Learned.
 A presentation by Eric Kohlsmith at a Septic Savvy workshop in 2012, an inspector with the Mississippi Rideau Septic System Office, on the voluntary septic inspections in Tay Valley, Drummond North Elmsley (Otty Lake), Rideau Lakes, and North Frontenac and Central Frontenac up to 2011.